 - Send your complaint to the right person.
 Follow the company’s reporting procedures or if the company does not have a reporting policy use your best judgment (usually human resources, or the owner in small companies).
 If the bad actor is the owner and your boss and there is no one to send a complaint to, call a Nashville employment lawyer immediately to discuss your options.

 The value of a discrimination lawsuit (settlement or jury verdict) varies significantly from case to case depending on several factors, including the severity of the discrimination, how much money you have lost in wages and benefits, the type and quality of evidence, whether or not the discrimination impacted your physical or mental health, and if the employer has a history of allowing discrimination to thrive in its workplace.
-To know how much your legal claims may be worth, contact Nashville Discrimination Attorney Curt Masker for a Free Attorney Consultation.
+To know how much your legal claims may be worth, contact Nashville Discrimination Attorney Curt Masker for a Free Online Case Review.